FDA-Approved Immunotherapies for Mesothelioma

 - Personalized neoantigen vaccines

-2025 research demonstrated that circulating tumor DNA (ctDNA) levels in blood samples can predict treatment response:
+Research in 2025 demonstrated that circulating tumor DNA (ctDNA) levels in blood samples can predict treatment response:

 - Declining ctDNA correlates with positive treatment outcomes